plugcommunity/documentation/api/endpoints/store_inventory.md

 # store/inventory Endpoint

-The store/inventory lists all of your boughts items.
+The store/inventory endpoint lists all of your boughts items.

 ### Endpoint